RomanEmreis/volga-docs/docs/getting-started/json-payload.md

     app.run().await
 }
 ```
-And then to run the following command:
+To test this endpoint, you can use the `curl` command like this:
 ```bash
 curl -X POST "http://127.0.0.1:7878/hello" -H "Content-Type: application/json" -d "{ "name": "John", "age": 35 }"
 Hello John!
 ```
-!> Reading JSON payload only works with asynchronous request handlers.

-!> To use the JSON deserialization/serialization it is required to install also [serde](https://crates.io/crates/serde_json/).
+!> To use JSON deserialization, you'll need to add [`serde`](https://crates.io/crates/serde) as a dependency in your project.
+## Sending JSON Responses
+To send responses as JSON, Volga provides a couple of convenient methods:

+### Using Results::from()
-To respond with JSON body the `Results::from()` method can be used which has been described earlier and the struct instance passed will be automatically serialized to JSON.
+The `Results::from()` method can be used which has been described earlier and the struct instance passed will be automatically serialized to JSON.

-However, if we don't need custom headers or any specific Content-Type, the more convenient way could be using a dedicated method `Results::json()`:
+### Using Results::json()
+This method directly serializes Rust structs into JSON output.
+Ensure your struct implements Serialize:
 ```rust
 use volga::{App, AsyncEndpointsMapping, Results, Payload};
 use serde::Serialize;